zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 #### Basics
 The first tab contains fields required for creating the resource.
 Set default values when possible to eliminate additional time spent on create.

+**Project Details**: Represents the collection of Subscription and Resource Group controls.
+To include the visual connector between Subscription and RG, set `Nested = True` on the RG control.
+The default text for Project Details is `Select the subscription to manage deployed resources and costs.
+Use resource groups like folders to organize and manage all your resources.`

 The `Basics` tab should contain the typical fields for Azure resources
 * `Subscription` + `Resource group`
 * `Name`